TsingZ0/ICE6405P-260-M01/docs/Lab2/Serverless/README.md

 We come up with the following Dockerfile to build our custom ML image:

-- The image is based on ubuntu base image
+- The image is based on python:3.8.8-slim to reduce size
-- It downloads and install conda
-- It creates a virtual environment named `mnist`
-- It installs flask, pytorch in `mnist` envrionment
+- It installs flask, pytorch and other neccessary packages
 - It launches our flask ML application

 ```Dockerfile